AdelAliS/hello-world/README.md

 # hello-world
-A clear and achievable goal
+A clear and achievable goa